JamesArtuso/VocalDiscordBot/README.md

 - XTTS for text-to-speech
   - https://huggingface.co/coqui/XTTS-v2

-Currently, this only works on windows.
-This is due to the communication between python and javascript.
-This should be easily replaceable as it is just transfering packets.
+Currently, this only works on Windows.
+This is due to the communication between Python and JavaScript.
+This should be easily replaceable as it is just transferring packets.

 ## Setup